This information will help you get ready for your colonoscopy using a Suprep Bowel Prep Kit. Your doctor will give you a prescription for the kit.

 Extra supplies, if needed

-You may need to buy extra supplies if you answer yes to any of the following questions:
+You’ll need to buy extra supplies if you answer yes to any (1 or more) of the following questions:

-If you answered yes to any of these questions, you will need to buy MiraLAX®.
+If you answered yes to any of these questions, you’ll need to buy MiraLAX®.
 You can buy a box of 10 (17-gram) packets or a (119-gram) bottle of powder.
+If you have any questions, talk to your GI specialist.

-You will also need to buy more liquids for a full liquid diet.
-Read the section “2 Days Before Your Colonoscopy” for examples of what you can drink.
+You’ll also need to buy more liquids for a full liquid diet.
+Read the section “What to do 2 days before your colonoscopy” for examples of what you can drink.

 Stop taking iron supplements